glapswidir/gatsby-starter-netlify-cms/src/pages/index.md

         local communities.
 Check our post or contact us directly for current availability.
     - image: /img/coffee-gear.png
+      heading: Who we are
       text: >
         We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
     - image: /img/tutorials.png
+      heading: Who we are
       text: >
         Love a great cup of coffee, but never knew how to make one?
 Bought a fancy new Chemex but have no clue how to use it?
 Don't worry, we’re here